netmarshall/Patrick.D.Marshall/_pages/Media-Gallery.md

 {% include toc title="On this Page" %}

 # Media Gallery
-Scroll through the Media Gallery for additional details on productions, cast and crew photos, and select videos.
+Scroll through the Media Gallery for additional details on productions, cast and crew photos (click to expand images), and select videos.

 ## Eurydice
 Coming March 2020!